Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: Introduction

 { }

 To address the above question, we formulate the {\AT} problem as a unified \textbf{bi-level optimization (BLO)} problem \citep{dempe2002foundations}.
 In the new formulation, the attack generation is cast as a constrained \textit{lower-level} optimization problem, while the defense serves as the \textit{upper-level} optimization problem.
 To the best of our knowledge, this is the first work that makes a rigorous connection between adversarial defense and BLO.
 Technically, we show that {\FAT} can be \textit{interpreted} as BLO with linearized lower-level problems.
 Delving into the linearization of BLO, we propose a novel, theoretically-grounded `fast' AT framework, termed \textbf{fast} \textbf{b}i-level \textbf{{\AT}} ({{\FBAT}}).
-Practically, Table\,\ref{table: motivation_intro_overview} highlights some achieved improvements over {\FAT} and {\FATGA}: When a stronger train-time attack (\textit{i.e.}, $\epsilon = 16/255$) is adopted, {\FAT} suffers from a large degradation of RA and SA, together with higher variances than proposed {\FBAT}.
+Practically, Table\,\ref{table: motivation_intro_overview} highlights some achieved improvements over {\FAT} and {\FATGA}: When a stronger train-time attack (\textit{i.e.}, $\epsilon = 16/255$) is adopted, {\FAT} suffers from a large degradation of RA and SA, together with a very high variances.
 Although {\FATGA} outperforms {\FAT}, it still incurs a significant SA loss at $\epsilon = 16/255$.
-In contrast, {\FBAT} produces a more graceful SA-RA tradeoff: As {\FBAT} achieves the best RA in all experimental settings, its SA still remains at a high level, \emph{e.g.} a significant improvement on SA by $9.9\%$, $6.7\%$, and $4.6\%$ at $\epsilon = 16/255$ for CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+In contrast, {\FBAT} produces the best robustness with a more graceful SA-RA tradeoff: As {\FBAT} brings an improvement of over $1.5\%$ on RA in all experimental settings, its SA still remains at a high level, \emph{e.g.} a significant improvement on SA by $9.9\%$ and $6.7\%$ at $\epsilon = 16/255$ for CIFAR-10 and CIFAR-100.

 \paragraph{Contributions.} We summarize our contributions below.

 \ding{172} (Formulation-wise) We propose a unified BLO-based formulation for the robust training problem.
 Within this formulation, we show the conventional {\FAT} method is solving a low-level linearized BLO problem, rather than the vanilla min-max problem.
 This key observation not only provides a new interpretation of {\FAT}, but most importantly, also explains why {\FAT} is difficult to possess strong theoretical guarantees.